 Project Temodex for treatment of brain cancers

-We are looking for a potential partner for Temodex, a novel treatment of brain cancers such as glioma/glioblastoma, to advance development and take on global or regional commercialization of the product.
-The currently standard of care treatment prolongs the survival in patients but there is a large need for improved remedies.
-Temodex, offering such an improvement, is a novel product based on temozolomide that is locally administered in the cavity formed after resection of brain tumours.
+The current standard of care treatment prolongs the survival in patients but there is a large need for improved remedies.
+Temodex, offering such an improvement, is a gel that is locally administered in the cavity formed after resection of brain tumours.
 Thereby it can start to act against remaining tumour cells immediately after the removal of the tumour.

-Double Bond Pharmaceutical AB has acquired global rights for Temodex from the Research Institute of Physical and Chemical Problems (RI PCP) in Belarus.
+Double Bond Pharmaceutical AB has acquired global rights for Temodex from the Research Institute of Physical and Chemical Problems (RI PCP) in Belarus in October 2015.
 DBPs market share covers all countries except the Eurasian Economic Union (Russia, Belarus, Kazakhstan, the Republic of Armenia, the Kyrgyz Republic), and Ukraine.
 Temodex was registered as a first line treatment of glioblastoma in Belarus 2014.
 Double Bond Pharmaceutical is currently focused on the registration of Temodex in EU, USA and other major markets.

 Clinical studies performed